jstetich/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 when we replace non-detects with a value of 1.

 Those warnings suggest problems with convergence.
-That is not all that surprising, since both rainfall and *E. coli* levels are highly skewed – and the correlations between them, while important, are not perfect.
+That is not all that surprising, since both rainfall and fecal coliform levels are highly skewed – and the correlations between them, while important, are not perfect.

 ``` r
 plot(month_gam)